 3-month fee-free extension to registration period

-In June 2020, University Senate approved a proposal that all doctoral students should be given a 3-month fee free extension to their registration period, to help alleviate some of the impact of Covid-19.
+In June 2020, University Senate approved a proposal that all doctoral students registered at that time should be given a 3-month fee free extension to their registration period, to help alleviate some of the impact of Covid-19.
 Many students have already had that extension applied and others will be able to take advantage of it as they approach the final year of their doctorate.
 In exceptional cases, the extension can be applied earlier than a student’s registration end date.

 Suspension of studies